bdwyertech/chef-wildfly/README.md

 - CentOS, Red Hat

 Tested on:
-- CentOS 6.5
+- CentOS 6.6
+- Chef 12.12.15

 # Usage
-You can add users in the proper format to `attributes\users.rb`

-You can customize the Java version, and the Connector/J if you'd like.
+- I suggest you add users as a role attribute.
+However, you can customize them in attributes/users.rb
+- I also suggest you set the Java attributes at the role level as well.

 If running in production, I STRONGLY recommend you use a wrapper cookbook, and manually specify the Wildfly version, Java version (if node['wildfly']['install_java'] is true), and cookbook version as well.
+(In the role).
 This cookbook and configuration templates will continually be updated to support the latest stable release of Wildfly.
 Currently, version upgrades will trigger configuration enforcement, meaning any changes made outside of Chef will be wiped out.